 47/49 Tanner Street SE1 3PL

-This November internationally renowned light artist Aphra Shemza and programmer Jamie Howard will launch their Interactive Light Art Workshop.
+Internationally renowned light artist Aphra Shemza and programmer Jamie Howard are coming back in January with their Interactive Light Art Workshop.
 Partnering with Ugly Duck, the team will provide a hands-on two day workshop where participants will learn how to create a sound reactive light sculpture.